-If you are unable to work, you may be entitled to collect RI Social Security Disability Benefits.
-Our experienced RI Social Security Lawyers have been winning these cases for several years now and we charge no legal fee (25% of past due benefits) unless and until we win your case and you receive past due benefits.
-Call us toll free 24/7 or contact us online for a free consultation.
+If you are unable to work for more than a year due to a disability, you may be entitled to collect Social Security Disability Benefits in Rhode Island.
+Our experienced disability lawyers have been handling these cases for several years now and we only charge a fee if we win your case and you receive past due benefits.
+Call us toll free 24/7 or contact us online for a free (no obligation) case evaluation.

-Do You Need A Good RI Social Security Disability Lawyer?
+Do You Need An Experienced RI Social Security Disability Lawyer?

 Call Us Now For A Free Case Evaluation

 Social Security Disability, also known as SSD, SSDI, or DIB, is a federal program that is available for individuals who are unable to work because they are disabled.
 An experienced RI Social Security Disability lawyer can explain more about SSD to you at no charge.
 Read more.

 Supplemental Security Income (SSI) is a federal program that is available for people that have less than a certain amount of income.
 In order to qualify for SSI, a person needs to be either age 65 or older, be blind, or have a qualifying disability, but also the person’s family income needs to be below the financial standard.
 Read more.

 How Do You Qualify for Social Security Disability Benefits?